-The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
+We performed a limited assurance engagement.
+Limited assurance can cover a range of assurance from low (i.e. just above assurance that is likely to enhance the intended user's confidence about what has been assured to a degree that it is clearly more than inconsequential) to just below reasonable assurance.
+Because the level of assurance in a limited assurance engagement varies in this way, we give more detail about the procedures performed, so that the intended users can understand the nature, timing and extent of procedures we performed as context for our conclusion.
+These procedures performed vary in nature and timing from, and are less than in extent than for, a reasonable assurance engagement.
 Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.